12. Certified subset¶

 12.1.
 Compliance with subset¶

-To prove compliance with the subset, follow following steps:
+To prove compliance with the subset, follow these steps:

 Ensure that your code successfully compiles with your compilation target.

-Ensure that it also compiles with the certified equivalent listed in the table below.
+Ensure that it also compiles with the subset equivalent listed in the table below.

 If it succeeds, your code is compliant with the subset.